Going on a cruise in 2022 is not like going on a cruise before the global health crisis, so planning for one needs to be different as well.

 Cruise with Confidence is the option that allows you to cancel your cruise up to 48 hours before the sailing with no penalty.

-Royal Caribbean has demonstrated thus far that the longer the shutdown continues, they will keep Cruise with Confidence running.
+Royal Caribbean has demonstrated thus far that as long as Covid remains a worldwide threat, they will keep Cruise with Confidence running.

 Moreover, you should be well aware of Royal Caribbean's refund and cancellation policy.
 If you change your mind, do you want cash back?
 Or is a credit okay with you.